fil1pe/react-slider/src/components/README.md

 | slickNext | none | Goes to the next slide |
 | slickPrev | none | Goes to the previous slide |

+## Provider

+The `SliderProvider` exported by this package is used to adjust the slides positioning during screen resizing, preventing visual bugs.

 ## Example

 ```js